Pesky flies can start invading your home and outdoor spaces.

 Flies congregate near garbage cans and also lay their eggs inside them.
 Therefore, keep the trash bins clean by washing them with soap and water.

-Also, put all trash in bags and remove or replace it regularly to prevent attracting flies and bugs.
+Also, put all trash in bags and remove or replace them regularly to prevent attracting flies and bugs.
 You can also sprinkle some baking soda inside them to absorb odors.

 13. Clean Up After Pets